36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Pittosporum

 Pittosporum grows 1-3 feet yearly and showcases variegated, eye-catching leaves.
 This evergreen shrub thrives in sunny or partially shaded spots.
-Its compact growth makes it perfect for hedges or accents.
+Its compact growth makes it perfect for hedges or as an accent.
 Pittosporum requires minimal care and adapts well to pruning.
 It brings elegance to any garden.

 19. Viburnum